crystal-lang/crystal-book/Crystal-for-Rubyists.md

 ## [.each returns nil](https://github.com/crystal-lang/crystal/pull/3815#issuecomment-269978574)

-In Ruby `.each` returns the receiver for many built-in collections like Array and Hash, which allows for chaining methods off of that, but that can lead to some performance and codegen issues in Crystal, so that feature is not supported.
+In Ruby `.each` returns the receiver for many built-in collections like `Array` and `Hash`, which allows for chaining methods off of that, but that can lead to some performance and codegen issues in Crystal, so that feature is not supported.
 Alternately, one can use `.tap`.

 Ruby:
 ```ruby